Subscribe

 The Installation of Laminate Flooring

 Laminate flooring is a type of “floating floor.”
-You can install it over a variety of different floor surfaces, from a subfloor to an existing vinyl, tile or hardwood floor.
-Typically, the only type of existing floor that you don’t want to install laminate on top of is carpet.
-Carpet is too soft and won’t provide the support laminate needs to stay intact.
+You can install it over a variety of different floor surfaces, from a subfloor to an existing vinyl, tile, or hardwood floor.
+Typically, the only type of existing floor that you don’t want to install laminate on top of is carpet, as it’s too soft and won’t provide the support laminate needs.

 During installation, laminate flooring attaches to itself, not to the floor.
-Although some types of laminate should be glued together, many types join together through tongue and groove joints along the side.
+Although some types of laminate flooring should be glued together, many types join together through tongue-and-groove joints along the side.
 One side of a laminate tile or plank has a “tongue,” a protrusion that is usually a bit thinner than the rest of the plank.
 The other side of the plank has a groove or indentation.
-The tongue on a plank fits inside of the groove on another plank, firmly attaching the two.
+The tongue on one plank fits inside the groove of the next, firmly attaching the two.

 Tongue and groove joinings mean that the planks or tiles of laminate flooring join together without needing to attach to the floor beneath them.
 Although the attachment is secure, there is still some flexibility, allowing the floorboards to expand and move as needed.

 Often, an underlayment will be installed with the laminate flooring.
 The underlayment rests on top of the existing floor or subfloor.
-It’s usually made of foam and helps to make the laminate feel softer and more comfortable underfoot.
+It’s usually made of foam and helps the laminate feel more comfortable underfoot.
 The underlayment also helps to eliminate a “hollow” sound that laminate flooring can produce.

 Schedule an Installation Appointment